jorgebucaran/fisher/README.md

 fisher add /absolute/path/to/fish-readme
 ```

 The next logical step is to share it with others.
 How do you do that?
 Fisher is not a package registry.
 Its function is to fetch fish scripts and put them in place so that your shell can find them.
 To publish a package put your code online.
-You can use GitHub, GitLab or BitBucket or anywhere you like.
+You can use GitHub, GitLab or BitBucket, or anywhere you like.

 Now let's install the package again, this time from its new location.
-Open your [fishfile](#using-the-fishfile) and replace the local version of the package we previously added with the URL of the remote repository.
+Open your [fishfile](#using-the-fishfile) and replace the local version of the package previously added with the URL of the remote repository.
 Save your changes and run `fisher`.

 ```diff
 - /absolute/path/to/fish-readme